lucafrance/lucafrance.github.io/_posts/2022-08-10-bitcoin-wallet.md

 ![](/assets/2022/bitcoin-wallet/empty-wallet.png)

-## Getting the first bitcoins on the wallet
+## Receiving the first bitcoins on the wallet

 You don't need to share your public key to receive bitcoins on your wallet.
 It is more common to provide an [address](https://en.bitcoin.it/wiki/Invoice_address).